mlz-ictrl/nicos/doc/source/classes/system.rst

 experiment -- i.e. proposal information, sample, current configuration of detectors and sample environment.

-The experiment device is selected in setups using :ref:`sysconfig`.
+The experiment device is selected in setups using :ref:`sysconfig <setup-sysconfig>`.

 .. autoclass:: Experiment()